ing-bank/lion/docs/extending-documentation.md

 npm init @open-wc
 ```

 In this case, you should add/upgrade `Demoing` in the menu.
-More details can be found in the documentation of open-wc under [Demoing via storybook](https://open-wc.org/demoing/).
+More details are in the documentation of open-wc under [Demoing via storybook](https://open-wc.org/demoing/).

 //////